1

 Notice of Valuation

 Real Property Notices of Valuation are mailed by May 1* of each year.
-Personal Property Notices of Valuation are mailed by June 15* of each year.
 The notices list the location, classification, the characteristics germane to value, and the actual value of the property for both the prior and current years.
-House Bill 22-1416 also requires an estimate of taxes or a range of estimated taxes.

 Protest and Appeal Rights

-The assessor must make a decision on your protest and mail a Notice of Determination to you by the last regular working day in June for real property and by July 10* for personal property.
+The assessor must make a decision on your protest and mail a Notice of Determination to you by the last regular working day in June.
 Any county may elect to extend the Notice of Determination mailing date from the last regular working day in June to August 15th.

-If you are dissatisfied with the assessor’s decision, you may appeal to the county board of equalization by July 15* for real property and by July 20* for personal property.
+If you are dissatisfied with the assessor’s decision, you may appeal to the county board of equalization by July 15*.
 The county board conducts hearings through August 5*.
 If the county has opted for the extended appeal period, you must appeal to the county board by September 15*.
 Under this option, the county board conducts hearings through November 1*.
 The county board must notify you in writing within five business days of the date of its decision.

 If you are dissatisfied with the county board’s decision, you may appeal to an arbitrator, district court, or the Board of Assessment Appeals within 30 days of the date the decision was mailed.